opencog/learn/scm/gram-class/README.md

 The different usage is reflected in the collection of sections ("disjuncts") that are associated with the word-sense.

-Thus, the vector associated to the word "saw" is the (linear) sum for a noun-vector (the cutting tool) and two different verb-vector (observing; cutting).
-This section describes how the cosine-distance can be used to distinguish between these different forms, how to factor the vector of observation counts into distinct classes.
+Thus, prior to classification/categorization, the vector associated to the word "saw" is the (linear) sum for a noun-vector (the cutting tool) and two different verb-vectors (observing; cutting).
+The next few paragraphs describe how the cosine-distance (or mutual information, or another kind of distance metric) can be used to distinguish between these different forms, how to factor the vector of observation counts into distinct classes.

 Word Similarity